claint76/inivation-docs/Hardware user guides/User_guide_-_DAVIS240.md

 1. Unpack your camera.
 You should have a DAVIS camera with C-mount lens, C-CS adapter ring, mini tripod and USB A - microB cable.

-2. Install jAER, following the instructions in the <!--TO CHANGE--> [jAER user guide](http://www.inilabs.com/support/jaer).
+2. Install jAER, following the instructions in the [jAER user guide](https://inivation.com/support/software/jaer/).

 3. Install drivers - see the [install USB driver](#install-usb-driver) section below.

-4. Run jAER, choose the correct chip class, choose the correct interface and load a standard set of biases, as described in the <!--TO CHANGE-->[jAER user guide](http://www.inilabs.com/support/jaer):
+4. Run jAER, choose the correct chip class, choose the correct interface and load a standard set of biases, as described in the [jAER user guide](https://inivation.com/support/software/jaer/):

     a.
 The correct chip class is
         eu.seebetter.ini.chips.davis.DAViS240(A/B/C).
 Choose the A, B